A Quorn nugget pop-up is coming to London

 There are more than 8,000 chicken shops in London.
 Most of these, alas, are meat-only affairs.
 Vegetarians have, for too long, been locked out of the chicken shop experience.
 This changes now.

-And by ‘now’ I of course mean ‘Thursday’.
-Which is when SmugNuggs, a Quorn nugget pop-up, opens in Camden, on Kentish Town Road.
-Its menu will be entirely devoted to bite-size chunks of mycoprotein.
+Today is the day that SmugNuggs, a Quorn nugget pop-up, opens in Camden, on Kentish Town Road.
+Its menu is entirely devoted to bite-size chunks of mycoprotein.
 Be quick though, it’s only around for a few days.

 Quorn nuggets are, famously, basically identical to normal nuggets taste-wise.
 In a blind taste test, most people cannot tell the difference.
 Which means, if you think about it, the meat-free nuggies are probably a better option in general.
 Better for your (and the planet’s) health.